-9.1 The College has a responsibility to notify the DFE about any circumstances which might lead to an actual or perceived conflict of interest.
-The College will not award the contract without written permission from the DFE and will keep all evidence relating to the actual or perceived conflict.
+The College has a responsibility to notify the DFE about any circumstances which might lead to an actual or perceived conflict of interest.
+The College will not award the contract without written permission from the DFE and will keep all evidence relating to the actual or perceived conflict, including the request and response from the DFE.

-- 9.2 The College will not subcontract to any institute/organisation which is not permitted to recruit 16-18 year old learners and/or 19 to 25 year old high needs students without written permission from the DFE. - 9.3 The College will ensure that subcontracting will comply with current and relevant procurement regulations.
+The College will not subcontract to any institute/organisation which is not permitted to recruit 16-18 year old learners and/or 19 to 25 year old high needs students without written permission from the DFE.

+The College will ensure that subcontracting will comply with current and relevant procurement regulations.
 Including, if relevant the Public Contracts Regulations 2015.
-The College will take legal advice, as necessary. - 9.4 The College will ensure that we select subcontractor(s) fairly transparently and without discrimination and that potential subcontractors have sufficient capacity, quality and business standing to deliver the provision that is being subcontracted.
+The College will take legal advice, as necessary.

+The College is a contracting authority as defined by the Public Contracts Regulations 2015 and we follow the The Procurement Act of 2023 which came into force in February 2025.
+The College will ensure that we select subcontractor(s) fairly transparently and without discrimination and that potential subcontractors have sufficient capacity, quality and business standing to deliver the provision that is being subcontracted.

-10. Due diligence Requirements
+10. Due Diligence Requirements